otatebe/chfs/doc/chfuse.1.md

 : chunk size.
 Default is 4 KiB.

 CHFS_RDMA_THRESH
-: RDMA transfer is used when the size is larger than or equel to CHFS_RDMA_THRESH.
+: RDMA transfer is used when the size is larger than or equal to CHFS_RDMA_THRESH.
 Default is 2 KiB.

 CHFS_RPC_TIMEOUT_MSEC
 : RPC timeout in milliseconds.
 Default is 0 (no timeout).